Nucleolus, ribosome biogenesis, and tumor growth: a review

 Abstract

-The review examines aspects of the interrelationships of the morpho-functional activity of the nucleolus and ribosome biogenesis with the occurrence and progression of malignant neoplasms.
-To prepare this literature review, an electronic systematic search was conducted for review and research articles in the PubMed database devoted to the study of the nucleolar apparatus of cells in tumor growth.
-The information was searched in English for the following keywords: nucleolus, nuclear stress, ribosome biogenesis, cancer.
-The mechanisms of nucleolar stress and the molecular mechanisms leading to disruption of the nucleolar apparatus during tumor growth are highlighted.
-It has been shown that mutations and changes in the expression of suppressor proteins, oncogenes, and cell cycle regulators lead to impaired nucleolar function and accelerated ribosome biogenesis.
-An increase in the number and size of nucleoli is an important prognostic factor in malignant neoplasms.
-Disruption of the function of the nucleolar apparatus and changes in the structure of ribosomes is important in the pathogenesis of cancer development against the background of ribosomopathy and viral diseases.
-The study of the molecular mechanisms underlying the pathology of the nucleolus, biogenesis and pathology of ribosomes can contribute to the development of new targeted drugs for the treatment of cancer.
+This review addresses the relationship between the structural changes and functional activity of the nucleolus, and ribosome biogenesis in the initiation and progression of cancer.
+To prepare this review, an electronic systematic search of review and original research articles was conducted in the PubMed database, focusing on studies of the nucleolar apparatus in tumor growth.
+The literature search was performed in English using the following key terms: nucleolus, nucleolar stress, ribosome biogenesis, and cancer.
+The mechanisms underlying nucleolar stress and the molecular pathways leading to nucleolar apparatus dysfunction during tumorigenesis are discussed.
+It is shown that nucleolar dysfunction and accelerated ribosome biogenesis result from mutations and alterations in the expression of tumor suppressors, oncogenes, and cell cycle regulators.
+An increase in the number and size of nucleoli is identified as an important prognostic factor in cancers.
+Dysregulation of nucleolar function and structural alterations of ribosomes play a substantial role in cancer pathogenesis in the context of ribosomopathies and viral diseases.
+Investigation into the molecular mechanisms underlying nucleolar abnormalities, ribosome biogenesis, and ribosomal dysfunction may facilitate the development of novel targeted anticancer therapies.

 Full Text